 Five years later, in 1997, Mark and his friends Scarth Locke and Dara Ackerman, in partnership with local collaborators and supported by international volunteers, opened the doors of the first Earthville project, the Dharamshala Earthville Institute (DEVI) in the Indian Himalayas.
 DEVI was intended as a first step — a staging ground for launching other activities that would gradually flesh out the global Earthville vision.
 This expansion happened quite naturally, as many altruistically oriented people from around the world who passed through Dharamshala made connections at DEVI, which naturally led to friendships that evolved into partnerships and projects… and over the next few years the international network began to take shape.

 In 2000, the Earthville Network was incorporated in California as a 501(c)(3) public charity.
-Earthville’s team focused for a few years on building the “west” side of the “east-west” bridge, establishing educational, ecological, and charitable programs in the US while continuing to cultivate relationships and develop programs with strategic partners worldwide (including the Sulha Peace Project and the Vietnam Fund for Education, Music, and Infrastructure).
+Earthville’s team focused for a few years on building the “west” side of the “east-west” bridge, establishing educational, ecological, and charitable programs in the US while continuing to cultivate relationships and develop programs with strategic partners worldwide (including the Sulha Peace Project in the Middle East, Dharmalaya Society in India, SanghaSeva in the UK, the Vietnam Fund for Education, Music, and Infrastructure in Vietnam, et al.).

 We welcome you to explore Earthville, find your place within it , and add what only you can bring.